The Online Checkout Experience: What Your Customers Want in 2021

 An embedded address checker will not only improve the UX for customers checking out but ensure that only accurate addresses, local or international enter your systems safeguarding any risk of bad address data getting passed on to your delivery or logistics partners.

 Use our ROI Calculator to see what an address validation API could save you

 With clearing the risk of misdeliveries and lost parcels, it’s now time to cater to those demands of decreased shipping costs, time slot options, offering multiple delivery options and dynamic journey pricing.

 This seems like a lot of offer for the retailer but simply adding geo coordinates to your verified address data opens up the possibilities of making these demands available for your e-store.

-The use of enhancing your address data with latitude and longitude allows calculation of exact pinpoint coordinates from let’s say, the nearest warehouse or distribution point from a customer address.
+The use of enhancing your address data with latitude and longitude allows the calculation of exact pinpoint coordinates from let’s say, the nearest warehouse or distribution point from a customer address.
 This allows a retailer to have a clearer view of logical routes which greatly contributes to being able to offer the same day or flexible time-slot delivery options.
-We famously see this from giants like amazon giving real-time calculation of shipping costs, and potential delivery options when a customer is checking out.
+We famously see this from giants like amazon giving real-time calculations of shipping costs, and potential delivery options when a customer is checking out.

 Another point to consider is that the UK holds over a quarter of its addresses being shared on the one premises, holding the same letterbox or front door, this is known as multi-resident properties.